-The quiz will consist of short-answer questions.
+Exam The exam will consist of short-answer questions.
 Each question will require specific factual information and can be answered well in less than one written page.
+For example: "What is the European Union's current policy plan for climate and energy policy?"

-Simulation
+Simulation of negotiations

-We will conduct a classroom simulation of international negotiations.
-Students will roleplay diplomats representing state governments and will negotiate an international agreement on climate change.
+We will conduct a classroom simulation of international negotiations on global climate policy.
+Students will role-play diplomats representing state governments and will renegotiate the Paris agreement on climate change.
 We will follow UN diplomatic protocol of conduct and standard operating procedures.
 The simulation will be realistic and mimic closely the manner in which actual UN conferences are organized.
 The purpose is to learn experientially about diplomacy and encounter first-hand the obstacles to international cooperation.
 Detailed instructions will be posted on OWL Sakai in the Simulation folder.